firmai/firmai.github.io/get-started/index.md

 {% include_relative nav.html selected="1" %}

 Welcome!
 This section highlights important business machine learning models.
-Many of these models are not code-complete and simply provides excerpted pseudo-like code.
-When in doubt, 90% of the code mentions on this website are those of the [Python](https://www.python.org/) programming language.
+Many of these models are not code-complete and simply provide excerpted pseudo-like code.
+The code on this website is in the [Python](https://www.python.org/) programming language.

 This six-part documentation identifies: